vimota/Ruby-ContextIO/README.md

-    key     = 'the key you get in your developer console' secret  = ' the secret you get in your developer console' account = 'your account name... probably just your email'
+    key     = 'the key you get in your developer console' secret  = ' the secret you get in your developer console' account = 'your account id'

     connection = ContextIO::Connection.new(key, secret)
     messages = connection.list_messages(:account => account, :since => (Time.now - 24 * 60 * 60 * 5))